motech/modules/docs/source/schedule_tracking/sample_schedule.rst

+.. _sample-schedule-definition:

 ====================================================
 Schedule Definition for the Schedule Tracking Module
 ====================================================

-For more information about the Schedule Tracking module, see :doc:`schedule_tracking`.
+For more information about the Schedule Tracking module, see :ref:`schedule-tracking-module`.

 Sample Schedule Definition
 --------------------------